 Installing and setting up Google Authenticator on a mobile device

-Before you can log into the Savio cluster for the first time, you will need to install and set up Google Authenticator on at least one mobile device: a smartphone or tablet running Android or iOS.
+Before you can log into the HPC clusters for the first time, you will need to install and set up Google Authenticator on at least one mobile device: a smartphone or tablet running Android or iOS.
+(If you don't have one of those devices, please complete Step 1 and then see Step 2, below.)

 (If you do not have a device capable of running the Google Authenticator app, we recommend using the Authy app.)